 The county board of election commissioners must certify to the county court the per diem of election officials and the mileage of the election officials carrying the returns to the county board for allowance.
-[A.C.A.
-7-4-107(c)]

 STATE BOARD RULES AND GUIDELINES

 For state-funded elections, the State Board of Election Commissioners has promulgated rules under the Administrative Procedure Act and developed guidelines for reimbursing election officials.
 [A.C.A. § 7-7-201(a)]